microsoft/azuredevopslabs/labs/azuredevops/continuousdeployment/readme.md

     ![](images/016.png)

 1. Repeat the process above to create a second app service for the production stage.
-This time, append the **Name** with **"-prod"** instead.
+This time, append the **Name** with **"-prod"** instead. **You can use the same App Service Plan created before for QA**.

     ![](images/017.png)